microsoft/fabrikate/README.md

 This will iterate through our deployment definition, collect configuration values from `azure`, `prod`, and `common` (in that priority order) and generate manifests as it descends breadth first.
 You can see the generated manifests in `./generated/prod-azure`, which has the same logical directory structure as your deployment definition.

-Fabrikate is meant to used as part of a CI / CD pipeline that commits the generated manifests checked into a repo so thatthey can be applied from a pod within the cluster like [Flux](https://github.com/weaveworks/flux), but if you have a Kubernetes cluster up and running you can also apply them directly with:
+Fabrikate is meant to used as part of a CI / CD pipeline that commits the generated manifests checked into a repo so that they can be applied from a pod within the cluster like [Flux](https://github.com/weaveworks/flux), but if you have a Kubernetes cluster up and running you can also apply them directly with:

 ```sh
 $ cd generated/prod-azure